AstreaTSS/PYTHIAWebsite/docs/setup/bda_investigations_setup.md

 <figure markdown>
   ![An example of said button.](add_bullets_button.png){ loading="lazy" }
 </figure>

+???+ tip "Hate Using the Button?"
+    If you don't like using the button and would prefer if the command directly opened the pop-up below, you can specify the `send_button` option for `/bullet-manage add` to say "no" instead of the (default) "yes".
+This will send the prompt directly to you, bypassing the button.

+    Do give the button a try, though - you might find it more convenient when you're adding a lot of Truth Bullets!

 Once you click that button, a little pop-up will appear, asking you the trigger, if to make this Truth Bullet hidden, and a description (supports Discord markdown!) for the Truth Bullet you're adding.